yonifre/Maspik-Spam-blocklist/README.txt

 == Changelog ==

+= 0.7.4 -  01/08/2022 =
+* Offer - Want to get a free Pro license?
+Write an article about Maspik on your relevant blog, and get a link from the plugin page and a professional license for free.
+Email me for more details (Yonifre AT gmail).
+* New Feature - Connection to Proxycheck.io API (Thanks to josephcy95).
+* New Feature - Connection to AbuseIPDB.com API (Thanks to josephcy95).
+* Improvement - Add possibility to filter entire CIDR range such as 134.209.0.0/16 in IP blocklist field.
+(Thanks to josephcy95).
+* Improvement - Improve layout of Spam log.

 = 0.7.3 -  29/07/2022 =
-* Bug fix - Prevents letters from becoming lowercase in regex format on tel field
+* Bug fix - Prevents letters from becoming lowercase in regex format on tel field.
 * New Offer - Want to get a free Pro license?
 Write an article about Maspik on your relevant blog, and get a link from the plugin page and a professional license for free.
 Email me for more details (Yonifre AT gmail).

 = 0.7.2 -  19/07/2022 =